 So let’s think about what we need from a high level architectural standpoint.

-Basically your classic CRUD methods.
+model to store and persist tasksBasically your classic CRUD methods.
 Let’s get started!

 The first step is to setup the basic application dependencies, which in this case will be: JSON2, jQuery, jQuery.tmpl and Spine.
-These will be loaded in our main (and only) HTML file, index.html:
+These will be loaded in our main (and only) HTML file, index.html

 <!DOCTYPE html>